Skip to main content

 --admin-password=

-Admin password for --create-service-account (for use in non-interactive scripts)
+Admin password for --create-service-account (non-interactive)

 Did this answer your question?